Update April 2022:

 The next phase is to get the best possible scheme.
-If you support a Container Deposit Scheme in Tasmania, contact the Environment Minister, Elise Archer and let her know what this should be.
+Now you are getting a Container Deposit Scheme in Tasmania, contact the Environment Minister, Elise Archer and let her know you want the best system possible.

-Below is an example letter that you can send to the Environment Minster for Tasmania.
+Below is an example letter that you can send to the Environment Minister for Tasmania.